Llanwrtyd – St David’s Church

 Current state

-The church retained its shape from the end of the Middle Ages, although the porch was to be rebuilt in the 19th century, probably with the use of older demolition material.
-Most of the church’s windows today date from the 16th century, but were renovated in the 19th century.
+The church retains its medieval layout, although the porch was rebuilt in the 19th century, likely using older demolition materials.
+Most of the church’s windows date from the 16th century, but were renewed in the 19th century.
+Inside there is a 14th-century font and a stone with a cross carved in a circle from the 8th or 9th centuries, moved to the church from a nearby house in 1902 or 1903.

 show this monument on map